medcomdk/dk-medcom-document/input/pagecontent/index.md

 The [MedComDocumentPractitioner](./StructureDefinition-medcom-document-practitioner.html) profile inherits from MedComCorePractitioner and further requires a given and family name to be present.

-##### MedComDocumentReference
+##### MedComContainedDocumentReference

-The [MedComDocumentReference](./StructureDefinition-medcom-documentreference.html) profile should not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.
+The [MedComContainedDocumentReference](./StructureDefinition-medcom-contained-documentreference.html) profile should not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.

 #### General document assumptions